 - Test Scenarios can be approved by various stakeholders like Business Analyst, Developers, Customers to ensure the Application Under Test is thoroughly tested.
 It ensures that the software is working for the most common use cases.

 - They serve as a quick tool to determine the testing work effort and accordingly create a proposal for the client or organize the workforce.

 - They help determine the most critical end-to-end transactions or the real use of the software applications.

-- Once these Test Scenarios are finalized, test cases need can be easily derived from the Test Cases.
+- Once these Test Scenarios are finalized, test cases can be easily derived from the Test Scenarios.